 - 1. Switch into Subtitle Mode by using the Caption/Subtitle switch. - 2.
-Set the font by selecting Subtitle > Font and choose Courier New. - 3.
-Select Subtitle > Font Size to open the dialog, and set the size typically in the 42 to 54 range. - 4.
-Set the color by going to Subtitle > Font Color.
-Set to White, then click OK. - 5.
+Adjust the font style by selecting Subtitle > Subtitle Configuration to open the Subtitle Configuration dialog.
+Make these selections: - a.
+Select the Courier New font from the Text Drawing selection box. - b.
+Set the font Size to the 42 to 54 point range, which is common for typical situations. - c.
+Click in the Color box to open the Colors dialog, and set the color to White. - d.
+Click OK to save settings and close the Subtitle Configuration dialog. - 3.
 Create a black box around the text to give the look and feel of standard closed captions on TV: - a.
-Select t Subtitle > Background Color.
+Select Subtitle > Background Color.
 Set to Black, then click OK. - b.
-Select t Subtitle > Background Opacity and set this to 100. - 6.
+Select Subtitle > Background Opacity and set this to 100 percent. - 4.
 Go to File > Export > Subtitles/Open Captions and select Black Movie with Subtitles.
-The File Save dialog opens. - 7.
+The File Save dialog opens. - 5.
 For Export Size click the Choose button.
-The Export Size Settings dialog opens. - 8.
-Select the export size you want to use, and click OK. - 9.
+The Export Size Settings dialog opens. - 6.
+Select the export size you want to use, and click OK. - 7.
 Change the file name, if you want to, and select the location.
-Then click Save. - 10.
-The Compression Settings dialog opens. - 11.
-Leave the Compression Type set to Animation, unless you have another type you want to use that works with Alpha-Channels. - 12.
+Then click Save. - 8.
+The Compression Settings dialog opens. - 9.
+Leave the Compression Type set to Animation, unless you have another type you want to use that works with Alpha-Channels. - 10.
 For Compressor Depth select Millions of Colors+.
-(The "+" is for Alpha-Channels.) - 13.
-Make any other adjustments you want, then click OK. - 14.
-The file is processed and exported. - 15.
+(The "+" is for Alpha-Channels.) - 11.
+Make any other adjustments you want, then click OK. - 12.
+The file is processed and exported. - 13.
 Play the exported file to verify the placement and look of the subtitles.